tariq7299/CatFactTask/README.md

 - All buttons have a very nice hover and active effects
 - Cute and responsive cat at the login page
 - After you log in you will be greatd by your name at the top !
+- Works really really well on mobile (and looks even better!, Try it ! you can see how it looks using chrome dev tools)
 - And the most impressive feature yet !!!.........THAT THIS WEBSITE HAVE THE MOST CUTTING EDGE CAT FACTS YOU WILL EVER SEE